josesuarez-accenture/openathon-angular/lab-01/README.md

 > Do you remember the old times main.c or main.java?
 In Angular we have **main.ts** :) and **index.html**

-Same as before: please dedicate some time to analyse those files.
+Same as before: please spend some time to analyse those files.

 <br/>